Bradfield/algos/book/trees/introduction.md

 their hierarchical nature, is that you can move entire sections of a tree (called a **subtree**) to a different position in the tree without affecting the lower levels of the hierarchy.
-For example, we could take the entire subtree staring with /etc/, detach etc/ from the root and reattach it under usr/.
+For example, we could take the entire subtree starting with /etc/, detach etc/ from the root and reattach it under usr/.
 This would change the unique pathname to httpd from /etc/httpd to /usr/etc/httpd, but would not affect the contents or any children of the httpd directory.